VRuskaEngine/VRuskaEngine/doc/winbuild.md

   the exported directory you extract), **and also** set `VCPKG_MANIFEST_MODE` to `OFF`.
 Because exported dependencies from vcpkg do not include the vcpkg tool binary itself (or the port files, etc), we can't use manifest mode and must disable it.
-Instead, Monado will build against the dependencies installed in your exported tree.
+Instead, VRuska Engine will build against the dependencies installed in your exported tree.
 Open a Visual Studio Developer PowerShell terminal to your source dir before following one of the following two sections to generate your build tree.